20 Horror Movies That Take Place in Northern California

 When a small Northern California town is invaded by aliens from outer space who are capturing and killing the townspeople, no one takes them seriously.
 Why?
 The aliens all look like circus clowns, use weapons that look clown like, and all have painted on smiles.
 That’s the weird plot for this film set in a fictional NorCal town and filmed around Santa Cruz Beach Boardwalk and Watsonville.

 In 1995, Dustin Hoffman and Morgan Freeman race to a small Northern California town to stop a deadly virus from infecting the entire planet.
-While Outbreak isn’t remembered as one of the great movies of the 90’s, it’s popularity carried significance during a time when people were insanely fearful of quick-moving viruses.
+While Outbreak isn’t remembered as one of the great movies of the 90’s, its popularity carried significance during a time when people were insanely fearful of quick-moving viruses (sound familiar?).
 The film was shot mostly in Humboldt County, specifically Arcata, Eureka and Ferndale.
 You can see the giant Redwoods during scenes of the movie but they are certainly outshined by a riveting performance by Hoffman.

 Scream 1-4 (1996-2011)

 Four horror movies for the price of one!
 The Scream franchise might be the most successful to feature Northern California, with the plot taking place in the fictional town of Woodsboro and filmed all around the Santa Rosa and Napa areas.
 In fact, the school featured in the film is actually Santa Rosa High School.
-The first four Scream films have grossed over $600 million worldwide, with another set to release in 2022, also set in Woodsboro, California.
+The first four Scream films have grossed over $600 million worldwide, with Scream 5 recently released in 2022, also set in Woodsboro, California.

 Babysitter Wanted (2008)